Impact of the $a_1(1260) \pi$ cascade contribution on $D^0 \to \pi^+ \pi^- \ell^+ \ell^-$ decays: Fitting to LHCb data and predictions

+We now discuss the comparison of our model to the binned differential branching ratios of Ref.~\cite{LHCb:2021yxk}.
+Figures~\ref{fig:p2_distribution} and \ref{fig:q2_distribution} display the comparison between LHCb data in bins of $q^2$ and $p^2$, respectively, and our theoretical modeling, after adjusting its free parameters from the fit.

-We consider $p^2$ values ranging from the threshold $4 m_\pi^2$ up to $0.18$~GeV$^2$, and from $0.32$~GeV$^2$ up to $1.0$~GeV$^2$, extending the range of our previous analysis.
+Some precision is in order.
+Starting with the data in use, we consider $p^2$ values ranging from the threshold $4 m_\pi^2$ up to $0.18$~GeV$^2$, and from $0.32$~GeV$^2$ up to $1.0$~GeV$^2$, extending the range of our previous analysis \cite{Fajfer:2023tkp}.
 The region $[0.18, 0.32]$~GeV$^2$ is excluded from our fit since there is likely contamination from a different charm-meson decay mode having a $K_S^0$ in the final state.
-Beyond $p^2 = 1.0$~GeV$^2$ features such as heavier resonances that are less known compared to the lightest ones included in the analysis start playing a role.
-Accordingly, further small contributions are needed in the high-energy region above $p^2 = 1.0$~GeV$^2$ as seen from Figure~\ref{fig:p2_distribution} (since data points in this region tend to be distributed above the theoretical curve), which however is not include in our fit.
+Beyond $p^2 = 1.0$~GeV$^2$, features such as heavier resonances that are less known compared to the lightest ones included in the analysis start playing a role.
+Accordingly, further small contributions are needed in the high-energy region above $p^2 = 1.0$~GeV$^2$ as seen from Figure~\ref{fig:p2_distribution} (since data points in this region tend to be distributed above the theoretical curve), which however is not included in our fit.

 Since the $\omega \to \pi^+ \pi^-$ contribution represents a sharp peak, we collect the two bins above and below its nominal mass into two wider bins, in order to circumvent resolution effects as discussed in the case of $\phi \to \mu^+ \mu^-$ in Ref.~\cite{Fajfer:2023tkp}.
-As therein, we omit correlations among bins, which are not reported by LHCb.
+As therein, we neglect correlations among bins, which are not reported by LHCb.
 The two resulting broader bins are shown as empty circles in Figure~\ref{fig:p2_distribution} (while the empty circle in Figure~\ref{fig:q2_distribution} corresponds to the $\phi \to \mu^+ \mu^-$ wider bin).
-Since this isospin-violating contribution is anyways very small, to simplify the global fit we fix its relative size and phase with respect to $\rho^0 \to \pi^+ \pi^-$ to the values obtained in our previous work.
-The solid curves in Figure \ref{fig:p2_distribution} are built from connecting the predictions for each final $p^2$ bin, and therefore the $\omega$ contribution does not appear as a sharp peak.
+Since this isospin-violating contribution is anyways very small, to simplify the global fit we fix its relative size and phase with respect to $\rho^0 \to \pi^+ \pi^-$ to the values obtained in our previous work \cite{Fajfer:2023tkp}.\footnote{The solid curves in Figure~\ref{fig:p2_distribution} are built from connecting the predictions for each final $p^2$ bin, and therefore the $\omega$ contribution does not appear as a sharp peak.}